Skelmis/Hermes/notes.md

 ---

-Vulns:
-Have a field for scanner used and show within the viewer page

----

-Move scans to background tasks after the request gets executed

----

-Have the file as shown to the user be relative to the uploaded folder, not the path its downloaded to disk

----

 Add scan number to vulns with a filter by in overview page Setting modal to delete a specific scan number